Partner Agencies

 Bellingham Childcare and Learning Center

-Bellingham Childcare & Learning Center, a non-profit corporation, provides high quality, affordable childcare to families of all income levels, assisting low-income families to become self sufficient.
+Bellingham Childcare & Learning Center provides high quality, affordable childcare to families of all income levels, assisting low-income families to become self sufficient.
+Their nurturing staff is dedicated to providing affordable care of the highest quality for young children while their parents work or receive training for work.

 Bellingham Food Bank